The DNA of Peruvian Pisco grapes

 It is widely know that the Spaniards brought the first grape to Peru on one of their voyages across the Atlantic.
 In this post, we would like to dig deeper into this subject, citing the research of some of the most involved pisco specialists.
 What exactly was the first grape varietal to be planted in Peru?
 What are the current variations of this original vine?
 According to Jorge Jiménez, in his article “Uvas Moscateles en el Pisco” on Andrea Bruno’s “Excella” website, Peru’s first grape was the Negra Criolla varietal.
 Negra Criolla is the Peruvian name for Listan Prieto, which has origins in Spain’s Canary Islands.

-- Torontel (Moscatel de Grano Menudo/Muscat Blanc à Petits Grains),
+- Torontel (Moscatel de Grano Menudo/Muscat Blanc à Petits Grains)

-- Italia (cross between Bicane with Moscatel de Hamburgo),
+- Italia (cross between Bicane with Moscatel de Hamburgo)

-- Negra Criolla o Rosa del Perú (cross between Moscatel de Alejandría and a vitis vinífera),
+- Negra Criolla o Rosa del Perú (cross between Moscatel de Alejandría and a vitis vinífera)

-- Quebranta (cross between Negra Criolla and Mollar).
+- Quebranta (cross between Negra Criolla and Mollar)

 To clarify the genealogy of pisco grape varietals even more, we would like to share this diagram made by our good friend Nico Vera.
 Nico Vera is founder of the “Pisco Trail” blog and Pisco Society.
+He generously allowed us to use this chart to explain the subject to our readers.